-pool nurses have a specialized health care plan for certain conditions and should be contacted any sign of allergic reaction.
+for a any sign of allergic reaction.
 STA AFF ACTIONS: If imminent risk, call 911.
 Send for immediate help (Firs Aid, CPR, medical) and medication kit(for known allergies).
 Notify principal.
 Assist in getting "Epi" (Epinephrine) pen for individuals who carry them (usually in backpack), and prescription medications (kept by school nurse).
 If an insect sting, remove stinger immediately.
 Assess situation and help student/staff member to be comfortable.
 Move student or adult only for safety reasons.
 PRI NCIPAL/SITE ADMINISTRATOR ACTIONS: If imminent risk, call 911 (always call 911 if using "Epi" pen).
 Notify parent or guardian.
 Administer medication, by order of a doctor, if appropriate; apply ice pack to affected area, keep victim warm or take other actions as indicated.
 Observe for respiratory difficulty.
 Attach a label to the person's clothing indicating: time & site of insect sting or food ingested, name of medicine, dosage and time administered.
 OTI HER PREVENTATIVE/SUPPORTIVE ACTIONS: Keep an "Epi" pen in the school office and notify staff as to location.
 Emergency health card should be completed by parents for each child and should be easily accessible by school personnel.

-Provide bus drivers with information sheets for all known acute allergic reactors.
-ADD DITIONAL STEPS FOR THE SCHOOL:
+□ Provide bus drivers with information sheets for all known acute allergic reactors.